by Vernon Rowe

 We believe—doctors should be engaged in research, to help maintain a cutting edge knowledge, and to help develop new therapies for the care of their patients.

-We believe—doctors should hold themselves to a high standard of truth-telling, be unafraid to advocate at every level for their patients, and never, ever let business get in the way of the truth.
+We believe—doctors should hold themselves to a high standard of truth-telling, be unafraid to advocate at every level for their patients, and never, ever let business trump the truth.